appacademy/Module-6-Resources/week_18/Day-1/w18d1-slides.md

 ---

 ### For the rest of today...

 - No project/practice today

-- Behavioral Interview Exercise (optional)

-- Get started on homework
+- Get started on homework!

+- EOD @ 4:35 Pm PST
+    - Brad will talk about groups for the upcoming group project
+    - Monte will reminds us to be nice to each other